Day 7: "Stillness & Surrender" / शांति और समर्पण

 Story: The butterfly doesn't try to fly -- it simply opens its wings, and the air carries it.
 On Day 7, we begin seated, close to the earth, opening gently.
 Baddha Konasana opens the hips -- the hips are where we store emotional tension and stress.
 In yoga philosophy, the hip area corresponds to the Svadhisthana Chakra (sacral chakra) -- the center of emotions, creativity, and letting go.
 Today, as the hips open, we allow whatever the week has stored there to release.

-Modification: Sit on a folded blanket to elevate the hips.
-Place yoga blocks or rolled towels under each knee for support, so the legs can truly rest.
+Modification: Sit on a folded blanket.
+Place blocks or rolled towels under each knee for support.

 ---